The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Tournament of Champions.

 PEORIA NOTRE DAME IRISH

 .: When basketball fans reflect upon the memories of the ToC, the name Max Bielfeldt will most likely be brought into most conversations.
 Bielfeldt was a giant in the event as he led his Notre Dame Irish to the Washington Invitational title in 2010 against a plethora of talented foes.
 Bielfeldt was named the Most Valuable player of the WI in 2010 and was named the Most Outstanding Player in both 2009 and 2010.
-He is All-Time Event leader in blocked shots (38), and is the 2nd All-Time career leader in scoring with 217 points.
+He is 2nd in career blocked shots (38), and is the 4th All-Time career leader in scoring with 217 points.
 He is also the 2nd All-Time Leading Rebounder with 115 boards in nine career games.
-Bielfeldt also holds the record for most rebounds in a tournament with 59.
-He finished his collegiate basketball career with the Indiana Hoosiers.
+Bielfeldt finished his collegiate basketball career with the Indiana Hoosiers.

 Verdell Jones, 6’5″ PG 2006-2007